The definitive guide to wholesale energy: How it works, prices and more

 Carbon tax

 Energy providers have been pushed to meet carbon emissions targets.
 Charges are applied to companies based on the amount of carbon dioxide they use.
 Energy suppliers that fall behind carbon targets will need to pay a higher price.
-These increases can harm the broader market by encouraging increases in selling price.
+These increases can harm the broader market by encouraging increases in selling prices.

 Global Events